-I’ve been running Healthsharing Reviews for a couple of years now and for the past couple of months, I keep hearing from more and more people praising Zion Health.
-I’ve heard so many good things about it lately that I decided to go ahead and put together a review and listing for Zion Health.
+I’ve been running Healthsharing Reviews for a couple of years now, and lately I keep hearing from more and more people praising Zion Health.
+I’ve heard so many good things about it that I decided to go ahead and put together a review for Zion Health.
 Let’s jump right in!

 Below, you can find a video with an overview of what Zion Health does and how it works

-There are 3 different IUA’s to choose from with Zion: $1,000, $2,500, and $5,000.
-The IUA that you choose will heavily dictate how much your monthly share amount will be.
-So, let’s start talking pricing!
+There are three different IUAs to choose from with Zion: $1,000, $2,500, and $5,000.
+The IUA that you choose will dictate how much your monthly contribution amount will be.

-If you go to Zion’s Direct Member page, you can toggle the chart above to see what the prices are like for different age groups.
-But, as you can see above, a single person between 18 and 29 that opts to have a $5,000 IUA would only have to pay $103 a month—that is crazy cheap!
+If you go to Zion Health’s Direct Membership page, you can use the chart to see what the prices are like for different age groups.
+As you will see, a single person between 18 and 29 that opts to have a $5,000 IUA would only have to pay $103 a month—that is crazy cheap!

-This is where Zion really sets itself apart from the other healthshares: they offer a direct primary care membership.
+Zion Health continues to set itself apart from the other HealthShares by offering members the ability to link their Direct Primary Care (DPC) membership with a Zion Health membership.
 So, if you are a fan of direct primary care, Zion might be a great option for you!

 Talk to actual members